 That what made you stop drinking, Eus?
-Cause somebody tried to hurt you, huh?
+Somebody tried to kill you huh?
 You never was one for rough stuff.
 (Playing with his weapons.)
 Oh Uncle Drew.
 He could throw a hammer all right, but he couldn't stop two crackers from snatching me out of his house.
 Here I am sleep.
 Night's so hot you want to call the fire department.
 We all in the bed together, trying not to touch cause the person next to you is hotter than you are.
 Crickets driving me crazy, but soon as I fall sleep I wake up.
 Somebody's touching me.
 Right here.
 Calling me.
 Flashlight.
 I can't see who it is.
 But I start to get dressed.
 White men.
 I smell white men.
-"You don need no socks!"
+"You don't need no socks!"
 Red neck, what he know about socks?
 I tell him "I don't wear no shoes without socks, turkey!"
 And make 'em wait.
 Uncle Drew, he's whispering.
-But not to me-to them-the white men.
+But not to me--to them--the white men.
 "He just a kid and he ain't from round here.
 From up North.
 He don't understand.
 He don't understand."
 He was right, I don't understand.
 Throw a hammer at a kid having fun, but can't throw nothing at two crackers dragging his own nephew out the house.

 That ain't right what you saying, and it ain't fair.
 Uncle Drew took care of us; you too.
 Fed you; gave you the best piece of the chicken, like you was a guest or something.
-We showed you a good time--
+WE showed you a good time--

-Who told on me?
 Somebody told on me, Eustace.
-Who told that cracker what I did.
+Who told on me? \(\sqrt{\text{Who told that cracker}}\) what I did.
 Three days passed since I went in that jive ass little store.
 Three days!

+(To George.)
 He ain't making no movie.
 What he want with us?